markhj/zeronetics/docs/manual/process/process-adv-lifecycle.md

 resume and kill the process.

-These actions are mainly needed in complex games, and in particular to halt processing of expensive function calls, when they aren't needed.
+These actions are mainly needed in complex games, and in particular to halt processing of expensive function calls.

 @note These techniques are rarely needed for simpler games.

 ## ▶️ Pause and resume

-A process can paused and resumed using ZEN::Process::pause and ZEN::Process::resume.
-They are executed directly on the process instance, which means that in the edge cases where a process may be attached to several processor, the effect is universal.
+A process can be paused and resumed using ZEN::Process::pause and ZEN::Process::resume.
+They are executed directly on the process instance, which means that in the edge cases where a process may be attached to several processors, the effect is universal.

 Assume we have: